chreniuc/AlertsTelegram/README.md

 # AlertsTelegram
-A simple script to send alerts using Telegram bot.
+A simple script to send alerts from StorjShare using Telegram bot.

 ## Requirements